Breakthrough in Alzheimer’s Disease Research: New Drug Shows Promise in Slowing Disease Progression

 In Image: An Old Man with a Side effect of Alzheimer

-• Amyloid Plaques: Amyloid-beta is a protein that aggregates to create plaques that build up in between neurons as Alzheimer’s disease progresses.
-These plaques obstruct neuronal transmission, which eventually results in cell death.
-Since the accumulation of amyloid plaques is thought to be a defining feature of Alzheimer’s disease, these plaques have long been the main focus of study.
+• Amyloid plaques: The protein amyloid-beta clusters together to form plaques that build up between neurons as people develop Alzheimer’s disease.
+These plaques block neuronal transmission, causing cell death.
+Because aggregation of amyloid plaques is thought to be one of the hallmarks of Alzheimer’s disease, for many years, researchers concentrated on these plaques.

-• Lecanemab: A monoclonal antibody created by Eisai and Biogen, lecanemab is intended to lessen amyloid plaques in the brain.
-Lecanemab significantly decreased plaque levels in clinical studies, which slowed the pace of cognitive deterioration in individuals with early-stage Alzheimer’s disease.
-The outcomes of these studies have been heralded as groundbreaking as they show that a medication may really slow down the course of Alzheimer’s disease rather than only treating its symptoms.
+• Lecanemab: Another monoclonal antibody developed by Eisai and Biogen, lecanemab is designed to reduce amyloid plaques in the brain.
+Lecanemab may have dramatically reduced plaque levels in clinical studies but those translated into a slowdown in the rate of cognitive decline in early stage Alzheimer’s disease patients.
+The results of those trials have been hailed as revolutionary because they suggest that a drug could actually impede the progression of Alzheimer’s brain disease rather than just paying lip service to its symptoms.

 Alzheimer disease